IAFL European Chapter Young Lawyers Award 2020

 The winning entry will be published on the IAFL website.
 The entry should not have been published or be under consideration for publication elsewhere, although it can subsequently be published elsewhere with appropriate reference to the IAFL.

-The contributions for consideration in respect of the seventh annual award should be submitted no later than Monday 21st January 2019.
-Submissions should be sent electronically to Ali Massey of the IAFL at email@example.com.
+The contributions for consideration in respect of the eighth annual award should be submitted no later than Monday 13th January 2020.
+Submissions should be sent electronically to Ali Massey of the IAFL at firstname.lastname@example.org.